 The mission of my work is to support those who wish to return to their internal wisdom and innate human knowing — and who desire to honor it as valuable, changeable, and imperfect.
 I always try to guide my clients and students back to pleasure, because I believe that pleasure helps undo and free us from harmful cultural, communal, and familial messages about the body and sex.

-As a part of ongoing commitment to reparations, inspired by The Shummi Land Tax project, I am donating 3% of all sessions as a kind of land tax to the Sacramento Native American Health Center for living and working on occupied Nisenan land.
+As a part of ongoing commitment to reparations, inspired by The Shummi Land Tax project, I am donating 3% of all sessions starting February 2022, as a kind of land tax to the Sacramento Native American Health Center for living and working on stolen Nisenan land.

 As we welcome in the new year, I want to invite you to feel into what is important to you and your pleasure.
 Here are some questions to consider below — consider making yourself a cup of tea and pulling out your journal to record your answers in a comfortable spot, if it feels good to do so.

 🔹 What is the relationship you currently have with your body and your pleasure?

 🔹 How would you like that relationship to look in 3 months from now?
 In a year from now?